-Over the next year and a half, I'll be writing five new plays.
+As many of you know, over the next year and a half, I'll be writing five new plays.
 One is a commission and the other four have been funded by UNC's Institute for Arts and Humanities Faculty Fellowship and the University Research Council.
 Blackbirds is the first of these plays to be completed and workshopped.
-If last week's workshop was a sign for what's ahead, then I'm in for quite a rich, wonderful, and productive ride!
+If last week was a sign for what's to come, then I'm in for quite a rich, wonderful, and productive ride!
+Of course, I'll keep you posted along the way.

 Blackbirds Cast in Rehearsal